Holistic Utility Preference Learning for Listwise Alignment: Introduction

-To tackle this challenge, we propose a novel method: \underline{D}irect \underline{R}anking \underline{P}reference \underline{O}ptimization (DRPO), which is a pioneering exploration to align LLMs with the ranking metric Normalized Discounted Cumulative Gain (NDCG), a metric from Learning to Rank (LTR) that accurately quantifies ranking accuracy and quality.
-Specifically, We introduce the \textit{Adaptive Rank Policy Score}, a novel ranking strategy that maximizes the absolute likelihood of preferred responses while dynamically adjusting score margins between preferred and non-preferred responses based on their relative positions in the ranked list.
+To tackle this challenge, we propose \underline{D}irect \underline{R}anking \underline{P}reference \underline{O}ptimization (DRPO), a novel method that directly aligns LLMs with Normalized Discounted Cumulative Gain (NDCG), a standard Learning-to-Rank metric that accurately quantifies ranking quality.
+Specifically, we introduce the \textit{Adaptive Rank Policy Score}, a ranking strategy that maximizes the likelihood of preferred responses while dynamically adjusting score margins based on relative positions in the ranked list.
 Furthermore, we implement \textit{differentiable sorting networks} to sort responses based on computed scores.
-This sorting method combines implementation simplicity and computational efficiency, while yielding doubly stochastic permutation matrices that preserve probability distributions and enable efficient differentiable optimization \citep{petersen2021differentiable}.
+This sorting method combines implementation simplicity and computational efficiency, while yielding doubly stochastic permutation matrices that preserve probability distributions and enable efficient differentiable optimization \cite{petersen2021differentiable}.
 Additionally, due to the nondifferentiability of NDCG, we leverage permutation matrices develop a differentiable version of NDCG (i.e., \textit{diffNDCG}) to serve as the loss function, simulating the NDCG metric.
 Optimizing the diffNDCG loss enhances model performance by prioritizing top-ranked responses and imposing stricter penalties for misplacing highly relevant items, without additional computational overhead compared to existing methods.
 The main contributions of our work are summarized as follows:

-$\bullet$ A novel method Direct Ranking Preference Optimization (DRPO) is developed to explore human preference alignment with ranking preference data.
-To our best knowledge, this paper is a pioneer exploration to align LLMs with ranking human preference data.
+$\bullet$ A novel method Direct Ranking Preference Optimization (DRPO) is developed to explore listwise human preference alignment with ranking preference data.

-$\bullet$ A novel ranking score computation strategy, the Adaptive Rank Policy Score, has been introduced to replace the classical computation method used in RLHF \citep{rafailov2023direct}.
-It maximizes preferred response likelihood while dynamically adjusting score margins based on relative positions.
+$\bullet$ A novel ranking score computation strategy, the Adaptive Rank Policy Score, has been introduced, which maximizes the likelihood of preferred responses while dynamically adjusting score margins based on relative positions.

 $\bullet$ A novel differentiable NDCG (diffNDCG) metric has been developed to emulate the NDCG metric used in LTR.
-By optimizing diffNDCG, we can prioritize responses at the top of the ranking list and impose stricter penalties for inaccurately placing a top-ranked response in a lower position.
+By optimizing diffNDCG, we prioritize top-ranked responses while penalizing their misplacement in lower positions.